The 11th Step Prayer: A Guide to Spiritual Growth and Recovery

 3. Engage in Meditation

 After you have prayed, you should remain in a quiet and peaceful place.
 Put your head in a corner, concentrate on your breathing, and let thoughts flow and disappear without judgment.
-If your thoughts wander slowly bring it back to your breath, or an affirmation such as “peace” or “serenity.”
+If your thoughts wander, slowly bring them back to your breath, or an affirmation such as “peace” or “serenity.”

 4. Reflect on Gratitude